 The answer is categorically yes.
 If you are rational and have the physical capacity to lift the required materials, you can build your own straw bale house.
 The information in this website will give you an overview of what is required to get started.
 Beyond that, we run an online course which covers everything you need to know about building a straw bale home.
-We also offer phone consultations, when you get stuck.

 Ask yourself the follow questions before becoming an owner builder